embedded-office/canopen-stack/docs/docs/usecase/architecture.md

 ### Object Dictionary

 The central component in a CANopen device is the *Object Directory (OD)*.
 The OD is organized as a table with object entries.
 Each *Entry* is addressed with a unique combination of *Index* and *SubIdx*.
 The index is a 16 bit value (from 0...0xFFFF), and the sub-index is a 8 bit value (from 0...0xFF).
-Within the CANopen standard, the layout and usage of many object entries is specified and marked as *mandatory*, *optional* or *manufacturer specific*.
+Within the CANopen standard, the layout and usage of many object entries is specified and marked as *mandatory*, *optional* or *manufacturer-specific*.
 The following table shows an overview of the OD areas:

 | Index           | Content                             |
 | --------------- | ----------------------------------- |